SOUTHERN CHOICE REAL ESTATE ACADEMY POLICIES

 Returned checks shall be immediately paid in full by STUDENT plus a $20 processing fee.
 No STUDENT may continue in a class unpaid.

-Policy on Rescheduling & Cancellation: For inclement weather we follow New Hanover County Schools for closures only.
+Policy on Rescheduling & Cancellation: For inclement weather, follow the County School's closures for the county you are taking the course.
 Any rescheduling due to weather or other emergency will be made up as soon as possible, or the teacher will coordinate with the students on a better time for the class.
 Should a course be cancelled, the student will receive a full refund.

 Refund of Tuitions & Fees: The ACADEMY agrees to refund tuition to the STUDENT in full if the STUDENT withdraws prior to the first scheduled class session.
 If the Prelicensing STUDENT withdraws after the first scheduled class and before the third scheduled class begins, the ACADEMY agrees to refund all but $100.
 If the Postlicensing STUDENT withdraws after the first scheduled class, they may retake the course for half price within a year of withdrawing.